Leonid Desyatnikov

-Leonid Arkadievich Desyatnikov (Леонид Аркадьевич Десятников, born 16 October 1955 in Kharkiv, Ukrainian SSR).
-He is a graduate of the Leningrad Conservatory and a member of the Composers Union of St. Petersburg.
-Desyatnikov has written four operas, several cantatas and numerous vocal and instrumental compositions.
-His principal works include an opera The Children of Rosenthal (Vladimir Sorokin, libretto); ballets Lost Illusions and Opera, a chamber opera Poor Liza; Gift, a cantata on poems by Gavriil Derzhavin; Dichterliebe und -leben, a vocal cycle on poems by Daniil Kharms and Nikolay Oleynikov; The Leaden Echo for voice(s) and instruments on the poem by Gerard Manley Hopkins; The Rite of Winter 1949, a symphony for choir, soloists and orchestra; Songs of Bukovina for piano.
+Leonid Arkadievich Desyatnikov (Леонид Аркадьевич Десятников, born 16 October 1955) is a composer.
+He is a member of the St. Petersburg Union of Composers.
+Desyatnikov is the author of multiple operas, cantatas and compositions.
+His best known works are The Children of Rosenthal, his score for the ballet Lost Illusions, the opera Poor Liza; Gift, a cantata on poems by Gavriil Derzhavin; Dichterliebe und -leben, a vocal cycle on poems by Daniil Kharms and Nikolay Oleynikov; The Leaden Echo for voice(s) and instruments on the poem by Gerard Manley Hopkins; The Rite of Winter 1949, a symphony for choir, soloists and orchestra; and Songs of Bukovina for piano.

 Life and career

-Leonid Desyatnikov was born in 1955 in Kharkiv, Ukraine.
-He is a graduate of the Leningrad Conservatory, where he studied composition and instrumentation.
-Desyatnikov has penned four operas, several cantatas and numerous vocal and instrumental compositions.
+Leonid Desyatnikov was born on October 16, 1955 in Kharkiv, Ukraine.
+He studied composition and instrumentation at the Leningrad Conservatory in St. Petersburg.

+He has written four operas, several cantatas and numerous vocal and instrumental compositions.
 His principal compositions include: The Children of Rosenthal (an opera in two acts; libretto, Vladimir Sorokin), commissioned by the Bolshoi Theatre; Poor Liza (a chamber opera in one act; with libretto by the composer, after the novel by Nikolai Karamzin); Gift (a cantata based on the verses of Gavrila Derzhavin); The Leaden Echo (a work for voice(s) and instruments based on the poem by Gerard Manley Hopkins); and The Rite of Winter 1949 (a symphony for chorus, soloists and orchestra).

 Desyatnikov has been collaborating with Gidon Kremer since 1996 as a composer (Wie der Alte Leiermann...; the chamber version of Sketches to Sunset; Russian Seasons) as well as arranging the works of Astor Piazzolla, including the tango-operita María de Buenos Aires and the tango suite Cuatro estaciones porteñas.
 Desyatnikov wrote the scores for the films Sunset (1990), Lost in Siberia (1991), Hammer and Sickle (1994), Moscow Nights (Katya Izmailova) (1994), Giselle’s Mania (1995), Prisoner of the Mountains (1996), All That Is Tender (1996), Moscow (2000), His Wife’s Diary (2000) and The Target (2010), "Trompe-loeil" for piano four hands, Aldeburgh (2023, June), "Reflections on the Folk Song" for 19 strings and viola obbligata, Stockholm (2024, August), "Saint Petersburg, Florida", barcarola for two pianos, Padova (2024, September).

-Leonid Desyatnikov left St Petersburg in March 2022 after the Russian invasion of Ukraine.
+Leonid Desyatnikov left St. Petersburg in March 2022 after the Russian invasion of Ukraine.
 At the present time, he lives in Haifa, Israel.